StriVectin Hyaluronic Dual-Response Serum Review

 Review

-Lightly moisturizing: StriVectin Hyaluronic Dual-Response Serum has a moisturizing rating of 3.8 out of 10.
+According to CreamScan analysis, StriVectin Hyaluronic Dual-Response Serum is lightly moisturizing, with a moisturizing rating of 3.8 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 1.5 out of 10 and a high humectancy of 6.2 out of 10, primarily due to Glycerin (est. ≈1.3%), Pyrus Malus (Apple) Fruit Extract (est. ≈1.0%) and Sodium Hyaluronate (est. ≈0.3%).